MauriceKuenicke/Numerical_Methods_in_Astrophysics/session_03/README.txt

     closely at the output, it is noticeable that the mean value does not increase as expected when i = 9.
 This means that the effect of the integer overflow can already be felt with a ten-digit number.
 In the second case, this leads to errors in the displayed calculation of the standard deviation, since the "values" values are squared.
 This explains the observed deviation at i=4, since such a 5-digit number squared already represents a 10-digit number.

+    The first formula for the standard deviation is the better formula, that is the formula for "stddev".
+It is to be preferred, since this formula constantly delivers the same standard deviation despite different offsets.
+Even with very large offsets, the formula does not fail.